jefnilham/lazada-vs-shopee/README.md

 # Lazada-VS-Shopee
-Compare your search item based on popularity on both platforms
+Compare a search item based on popularity on both platforms

 ## Table of contents
 * [General info](#general-info)